 Municipal Separate Storm Sewer Systems (MS4): Stormwater from MS4s can transport pollutants (e.g., bacteria) to surface waterbodies during or shortly after storm events.
-IDEM identified one MS4 permittee in the LEFWRW, the City of Jasper (INR040067) which was assigned a portion of the bacteria WLA (Table 6 of this Decision Document).
+There are no MS4s in the MCW.

-Stormwater runoff from permitted construction areas: Construction sites may contribute sediment to surface waters during stormwater runoff events.
-For certain subwatersheds, the LEFWRW TSS TMDLs assume that there will be sediment stormwater inputs from construction sites.
-Therefore, in select subwatersheds, IDEM calculated a WLA to be assigned to construction stormwater.
-Construction areas in the LEFWRW must comply with the requirements of IDEM's Stormwater Program.
+Stormwater runoff from permitted construction and industrial areas: Construction sites and NPDES permitted industrial sites may contribute sediment to surface waters during stormwater runoff events.
+For certain subwatersheds, the MCW TSS TMDLs assumed that there would be sediment stormwater inputs from construction and industrial sites.
+Therefore, in select subwatersheds, IDEM calculated a WLA to be assigned to construction stormwater and/or industrial stormwater (Table 8 of this Decision Document).
+Construction areas in the MCW must comply with the requirements of IDEM's Stormwater Program.
+Industrial facilities which discharge wastewater to surface waters in the MCW must obtain an industrial wastewater permit which include effluent limitations.

-Combined Sewer Overflows (CSOs) and Sanitary Sewer Overflows (SSOs): There are no CSOs or SSOs in the LEFWRW.
+Combined Sewer Overflows (CSOs) and Sanitary Sewer Overflows (SSOs): There are no CSOs or SSOs in the MCW.

-Concentrated Animal Feeding Operations (CAFOs): There are no CAFO facilities in the LEFWRW.
+Concentrated Animal Feeding Operations (CAFOs): There are no CAFO facilities in the MCW.

-Nonpoint Source Identification: The potential nonpoint sources to the LEFWRW are:
+Nonpoint Source Identification: The potential nonpoint sources to the MCW are:

-Non-regulated urban runoff: Runoff from urban areas (urban, residential, commercial or industrial land uses) can contribute various pollutants (e.g., bacteria, TP and sediments) to local waterbodies.
+Non-regulated urban runoff: Runoff from urban areas (urban, residential, commercial or industrial land uses) can contribute various pollutants (e.g., bacteria and sediments) to local waterbodies.
 Stormwater from urban areas, which drain impervious surfaces, may introduce pollutants to surface waters.
-Potential urban sources of bacteria and nutrients can also include wildlife or pet wastes.
+Potential urban sources of bacteria can also include wildlife or pet wastes.

 Confined feeding operations (CFOs): CFOs are agricultural operations where animals are kept and raised in confined spaces.
 CFOs generate manure which may be spread onto fields.
 CFOs do not meet the definition of a CAFO and are considered by IDEM as a nonpoint source.
 CFOs have state-issued permits but are not under the jurisdiction of the federal NPDES Program.
 CFO permits are "no discharge" permits.
 Therefore, it is prohibited for these facilities to discharge to any water of the State.
-IDEM identified CFOs within the LEFWRW (Table 13 of the final TMDL document).
+IDEM identified CFOs within the MCW (Table 13 of the final TMDL document).

-Stormwater runoff from agricultural land use practices: Runoff from agricultural lands may contain significant amounts of pollutants (e.g., bacteria, TP and sediments) which may lead to impairments in surface waters of the LEFWRW.
+Stormwater runoff from agricultural land use practices: Runoff from agricultural lands may contain significant amounts of pollutants (e.g., bacteria and sediments) which may lead to impairments in surface waters of the MCW.
 Manure and fertilizer spread onto fields is often a source of pollutants, and their export can be exacerbated by tile drainage lines, which channelize the stormwater flows and reduce the time available for bacteria to die-off.
-Sediment and nutrients can be mobilized in a similar fashion to bacteria.
+Sediment can be mobilized in a similar fashion to bacteria.
 Tile lined fields and channelized ditches enable particles to move more efficiently into surface waters.

-Stream channelization and stream erosion: Eroding streambanks and channelization efforts may add sediment and TP to local surface waters.
-TP may be added if there is particulate phosphorus bound with eroding soils.
+Stream channelization and stream erosion: Eroding streambanks and channelization efforts may add sediment to local surface waters.
 Eroding riparian areas may be linked to soil inputs within the water column and potentially to changes in flow patterns.
-Changes in flow patterns may also encourage down-cutting of the streambed and streambanks.
+Changes in flow patterns may also encourage downcutting of the streambed and streambanks.
 Stream channelization efforts can increase the velocity of flow (via the removal of the sinuosity of a natural channel) and disturb the natural sedimentation processes of the streambed.

-Unrestricted livestock access to streams: Livestock with access to stream environments may add bacteria and nutrients (TP) directly to the surfaces waters or resuspend particles that had settled on the stream bottom.
-Direct deposition of animal wastes can result in very high localized bacteria and nutrient counts and may contribute to downstream impairments.
-Smaller animal facilities may add bacteria and nutrients to surface waters via wastewater from these facilities or stormwater runoff from near-stream pastures.
+Unrestricted livestock access to streams: Livestock with access to stream environments may add bacteria directly to the surfaces waters or resuspend particles that had settled on the stream bottom.
+Direct deposition of animal wastes can result in very high localized bacteria counts and may contribute to downstream impairments.
+Smaller animal facilities may add bacteria to surface waters via wastewater from these facilities or stormwater runoff from near-stream pastures.